 - Control Access to Various Zones

 Heavy duty asbestos mining equipment includes equipment such as mobile jaw crushers, thickener for mineral processing, vertical roller mills, mobile crushing plants, reinforced ultrafine mill, and trapezium roller mills.
 Individual machinery parts can all be tagged allowing the plant foreman to ascertain when a piece of machinery requires maintenance or if it should be taken offline.
-GAO RFID manufacturers RFID Tags for many different types of harsh environments, along with RFID Readers that collect information as equipment move throughout the mine.
+With our experience and your knowledge, we can explore ways to find solution for your Tags related problems, we can develop RFID Tags for many different types of harsh environments, along with RFID Readers that collect information as equipment move throughout the mine.